 Let SPH counsellors navigate your child in finding their ideal university.

 Theory of Knowledge (TOK)

 The Theory of Knowledge (TOK) course challenges students to consider the ways in which knowledge is developed both individually and communally.
 Students are challenged to explore the question: How do I know what I know?
 This engagement with metacognition intends to help students become more thoughtful people who can engage with the complexity of our global world.
 TOK challenges students to ask big questions, the kind of questions that form and give direction to their lives.

 Based on a list of approved subjects, students must write an independent research essay investigating a topic within a subject being studied.

 Creativity, Activity, Service (CAS)

-In Creativity, Activity, and Service (CAS), a mandatory core program that balances the rigorous academics in the IB DP, students may initiate their own experiences and projects under the guidance of CAS advisors.
-These can be based on students’ personal interests, class discussions, or other ideas.
+As a mandatory core program that balances the rigorous academics in IB DP, Creativity, Activity, and Service (CAS) lets students initiate their own experiences and projects under the guidance of CAS advisors.
+These can be based on student’s personal interests, class discussions, or other ideas.
 Students usually take part in a variety of experiences that involve joining, leading, and/or initiating student-led clubs, student body committees, or personal projects that contribute to communities.
-Thus, students become more aware of their personal interests, skills, and talents that facilitate their growth beyond the classrooms.
-Through CAS, SPH students learn how to bless others as they are blessed by the communities.
+Thus, students become more aware of their personal interests, skills, and talents that facilitate their growth beyond the classroom.
+Through CAS, SPH students learn how to extend blessings, as they themselves have been blessed.